 From other attractions in Beijing we also recommend: Beijing Temple of Confucius, Beijing Botanical Garden, Beijing Antique Market and Temple of Azure Clouds.

 Top things to do in Beijing

-Beijing is a massive city and attractions we have listed are very few in comparison of what you can see and do.
+This is a massive city and attractions we have listed are very few in comparison of what you can see and things to do in Beijing.
 Apart from the list, we also recommend following: book Old Beijing Hutong Rickshaw Tour, attend traditional Chinese theatre play, go for live Kung Fu show, visit any of historic location in Beijing surrounding, especially well preserved portions of the Great Wall.

 Festivals and events in Beijing

 Beijing is very dynamic city with plenty of annual events and festivals.
 Here are just few of them.